-The first step in creating a HACCP plan is to bring together a multidisciplinary team.
+The first step to develop a HACCP plan is to bring together a multidisciplinary team.
 This will include engineers, production managers, hygiene and safety experts, microbiologists and a quality assurance specialist.
 You may also need to seek outside experts on potential biological, chemical and physical hazards.

 2. Describe the product or service.

-After assembling your team and selecting your contractors, you will need to describe the product or service that you provide.
+After assembling your team and selecting your contractors, describe your product or service.
 What kind of food do you intend to serve, what ingredients will you use and how will it be processed?
-You need to plan how you will distribute your product as well as the temperature that the food should be kept (frozen, refrigerated or at room temperature).
+You need to plan how to distribute your product as well, because of the temperature that the food should be kept in (frozen, refrigerated or at room temperature).

 3. Define future consumers.

-When creating a HACCP plan, you need to consider who your consumers are as well as the product.
+When creating a HACCP plan, you need to consider both your product and who your consumers are.
 Children, the elderly and people with food allergies require special attention that should be outlined in the plan.

 4. Build the flowchart and design the process.

 The HACCP flowchart should provide a clear and simple explanation of all the steps involved in the process.
-It should include details of the process itself and also the steps that occur before (with suppliers) and after (with distributors).
+In a restaurant, for example, there should be a flowchart for each recipe.
+It should include not only details of the internal process but also supplier info and good practices for distributors.